ucsb-cs56/ucsb-cs56.github.io/_topics/maven_convert_ant_to_maven.md

 # Quick version

-First, practice using Maven with a "Hello World" type scratch project so that you understand how Maven works BEFORE trying to convert your first pre-existing Ant based project to Maven.
+First, read the official Apache [Maven in 5 minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide, and practice using Maven with a "Hello World" type scratch project so that you understand how Maven works BEFORE trying to convert your first pre-existing Ant based project to Maven.

 Now, assuming that your CS56 project is set up in the normal way with Ant: